As regular readers may have noticed (yes, all two of you), our inspiration to write has been a little low since our return home.

 Yet, another factor, perhaps, in all of this is familiarity breeding contempt.
 The land we know – and in many ways love – so well rarely changes.

 From a physical point of view, this is a good thing; but when it comes to the mindset of some of the people, it can become tiring.
-This is something that is especially common to rural areas as they have a more elderly population compared to the cities and commuter belts.
+This is something that is especially common in rural areas as they have a more elderly population compared to the cities and commuter belts.

 However, it’s not exclusively rural or elderly – Ireland as a country has often been slow, averse even, to change.
 We may travel the globe and populate its four corners but back on the island we tend to maintain the status quo, with just some minor, superficial tweaks every now and again.